pixel-tree/cloudy-logic/README.md

 set up a background service for the server to stay live 24/7 + automate server launch on boot;

-use wsgi.py as the entrypoint, e.g., gunicorn wsgi:app.
+use wsgi.py as entrypoint, e.g., gunicorn wsgi:app.